Seaham Weir Refurbishment and Modification Project

 - safety and compliance refurbishment of the existing weir gates

 - installing four new low flow weir gates on the eastern side of the Weir to allow smaller releases of water when needed

 - installing a new fishway on the eastern side of the Weir for improved fish passage both up and down the River.

 This project is part of Hunter Water’s program to replace and upgrade water and wastewater-related assets across the Region.
 Hunter Water looks forward to continually improving the infrastructure that delivers quality outcomes for both the community and the environment in which we live.

 The general program of design and construction timings have recently been updated to reflect new project completion dates:

-- Refurbishment of existing gates: late August to December 2021
+- Refurbishment of existing weir gates: August 2021 to September 2022

-- Construction of low flow gates and fishway: November 2021 to July 2022
+- Construction of low flow fishway and gates: November 2021 to November 2023